Design Tools Are Unresponsive

 Adding a tablet view to this would also not be responsive.
 Coming up with 10 supported breakpoints and then mocking up the screen at each of those specific sizes would still not be responsive.

 Many designers would call that responsive.
 Many designers would be wrong.
 But that's not their fault.
-Designers are simply working within the constraints imposed on them.
+Designers are simply working with the tools available to them.

 The Inadequacies Of Modern Design Tools Top

 Think of your favorite design tool.
-You're probably thinking of Figma, because it's genuinely amazing.
-Figma has given us so much, including the auto layout feature.
-I love that feature.
+You're probably thinking of Figma, because it's been genuinely life changing for most product designers.
+Figma gave us the auto layout feature, and I love the auto layout feature.

 But while auto layout has been a welcome step toward responsiveness, on its own it's still insufficient for realizing truly responsive designs.